-For maximum recording and playback efficiency, data should be written to your hard drive in a contiguous fashion-minimizing the seek requirements to play back the data.
-Unfortunately, your computer can't always store the sound files in this way and must write to disk wherever it can find space.
+For maximum recording and playback efficiency, write data to your hard drive in a contiguous fashion.
+This minimizes the seek requirements to play back the data.
+Unfortunately, vour computer can't always store the sound files in this way and must write to disk wherever it can find space.